 A stupa is part of a Buddhist temple complex that contains religious artifacts or remains of monks or, even the ashes of Buddha.
 They can also include a place to worship.

-You start at the lower levels… where you’ll find a intriguing museum.
-I use the word intriguing as I wandered round it going ‘why do they have that in the middle of a temple?’ – you’ll obviously find lots of religious artifacts, but also random old cars and things like wheelchairs, none of which I could find any rhyme or reason for.
+You start at the lower levels… where you’ll find an intriguing museum.
+I use the word intriguing as I wandered around it going ‘Why do they have that in the middle of a temple?’ – you’ll obviously find lots of religious artifacts, but also random old cars and things like wheelchairs, none of which I could find any rhyme or reason for.

 However, the amazing part is to be found right at the top on the fifth floor.
 Here you’ll not only find an outdoor walkway that reveals just how big the Buddha statue actually is, but the most beautifully painted ceiling surrounding an emerald green chedi which contains some of the remains of Buddha.

 When I arrived at the temple around 10am, one of the buildings was full of monks chanting.
 It was incredibly calming and beautiful to watch and hear.

 You’ll also see two gold statues – one of a monk and one of an elephant.